Ovid/git-workflow/README.md

 And you're in a shiny new branch named `rework-reputation-to-handle-faction-conflict-5738`.

 If that branch already exists, it's checked out.

+This command is not required.
+Instead, create your own version if you need it.

 ## Refreshing Your Branch